-CO No. Cognitive Abilities Course Outcomes 109IV.1 Remembering The student will be able to EXPLAIN the regulatory 1091 V.1 Remembering environment that governs the pharmaceutical industry.
+CO No. Cognitive Abilities Course Outcomes 109IV.1 Remembering The student will be able to EXPLAIN the regulatory environment that governs the pharmaceutical industry.
 The student will be able to DEMONSTRATE modern market access and drug promotion including the functions 109IV.2 Applying of the following departments: health outcomes and economics, medical and scientific affairs, as well as, sales and marketing.
 The student will be able to BUILD point of view on future 109IV.3 Applying trends and opportunities within the pharmaceutical industry.
-109IV.4 Ampleins The student will be able to RELATE drug discovery and 1091 V .4 Applying development as they draw up their career plans.
-109IV.5 I Ladanata a dina The student will be able to INTERPRET marketing 10914.3 Understanding strategy in scientific and medical industry.
-The student will be able to DEMONSTRATE 109IV.6 Applying understanding of the history of ethical, legal and regulatory forces that have shaped the pharmaceutical industry.
+109IV.4 Applying The student will be able to RELATE drug discovery and development as they draw up their career plans.
+109IV.5 Understanding The student will be able to INTERPRET marketing 1091 V.3 strategy in scientific and medical industry.
+The student will be able to DEMONSTRATE 109IV.6 Applying understanding of the history of ethical, legal and regulatory h Y forces that have shaped the pharmaceutical industry.